ivanlafranca/ivanlafranca.github.io/README.md

 ## Work In Progress

-Peer Effects in university enrollment decisions, with Pedro Luis Silva.
+Peer Effects in university enrollment decisions, with Pedro Luis Silva

 ## Other Projects

-The Artist, the Track and the Lyrics: Predicting Music Success.
-[Download](Data_Project.pdf)
+The Artist, the Track and the Lyrics: Predicting Music Success; [Download](Data_Project.pdf)